QawsQAER/ESDC2014/source/motion_platform/README.md

 6. (For OSX)The source code of the communication is inside ./communication.
 You should copy the folder to Arduino/Resource/Java/libraries

-7. Folder car_main stores the sketch file.
+7. Folder motion_platform_main stores the sketch file.